MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 1. Set the **Azure_Storage_AccountName** value in the `local.settings.json` file as your Storage resource name.
 1. While still on the same portal page, copy the connection string and paste it into the **AzureWebJobsStorage** property in the `local.settings.json` file.

 It may seem like you entered the same credentials twice.
 You did, but specifically for this very simple tutorial.
 Generally speaking, Azure Functions apps should have a separate Storage resource that isn't reused for another purpose.
 When you create the Azure Function resource later in the tutorial, you won't need to set the **AzureWebJobsStorage** value for the cloud resource.
-You will need to set the
+You will need to set the **Azure_Storage_AccountName** and **Azure_Storage_AccountKey** values.

 ## 7. Run the API app